Haidra-Org/AI-Horde-Worker/README.md

 * If you want to generate Stable Diffusion images for others, run `horde-bridge`.

     **Warning:** This requires a powerful GPU.
 You will need a GPU with at least 6G VRAM.
 If you do not have at least 20G or RAM, append `--disable_voodoo` to your startup command above!
 If you do not have at least 6Gb of swap, also `--disable_voodoo`!
-* If you want to interrogate images for other, run `horde-interrogation_bridge`.
+* If you want to interrogate images for other, run `horde-alchemist_bridge`.
 This worker is very lightweight and you can even run it with just CPU (but you'll have to adjust which forms you serve)

-    **Warning:** This currently the interrogation worker will download images directly from the internet, as if you're visiting a webpage.
+    **Warning:** Currently the Alchemist worker will download images directly from the internet, as if you're visiting a webpage.
 If this is a concern to you, do not run this worker type.
 We are working on setting up a proxy to avoid that.

-Remember that worker names have to be different between Stable Diffusion worker and Interrogation worker.
+Remember that worker names have to be different between Stable Diffusion worker and Alchemist worker.
 If you want to start a different type of worker in the same install directory, ensure a new name by using the `--name` command line argument.

 ## Running with multiple GPUs